-All terminals have short-term parking lots at EWR airport.
+All terminals have short-term lots at EWR airport.

 Short-term parking costs $4 for every 30 minutes.

-You cannot park your car at short-term parking lots for more than 24 hours.
+You cannot park your car at short-term lots for more than 24 hours.

 You can use Lot P1/P3 and Garage P4 for daily parking.

 You can also easily access AirTrain from these lots.